-- Allow all prep/licensure candidates to be eligible for federal student loans and grants, including alternative licensure programs. - Enable ESAs to serve as educator licensing entities. - Ensure flexibility of federal grants and loans for educators and educator candidates regardless of age or current school enrollment. - Simplify the application and access procedures for the public service loan forgiveness programs. - Protect and expand public service loan forgiveness programs for all educators and related service providers. - Protect and preserve student aid (grants and loan) programs aimed at future educators and related service providers. - Support federal higher education policy that accomplishes the following: - Ensures ESAs are eligible for grants. - Ensures ESAs coordinate collaboration with PK-16. - Supports programs that assist and develop students entering and completing college and post-secondary programs. - Ensures capacity of credentialed and specialized programs to support the pipeline of students into related service provider roles. - Incentivize increased salaries for educators and related service providers in rural areas. - Incentivize increased salaries for school health staff (e.g., school counselors, psychologists, nurses, and teachers of SWDs). - Support policies aimed at increasing educator and related service providersdiversity. - Support full resolution to the educational impacts of federal immigration law, including mitigating any impact on school site safety, safety for students (enroute or in school), and its impact on educator and related service provider shortages. - Ensure federal policy allows expansion or diversification of school health staffing patterns to allow ESAs/LEAs to appropriately respond to COVID while also addressing other student health and wellness needs. - Take action to address the specific shortages of bus drivers and other pupil transportation service providers.
-Such policies could include: delay of the Entry-Level Driver Training (ELDT rule); allowing for 3rd party administration of the skills and knowledge tests; creating an entry level CDL in school transportation; and a one-year exemption to social security earning limitation.
+- Protect and preserve student aid (grants and loans) programs aimed at future educators and related service providers. - Support federal higher education policy that accomplishes the following: - Ensures ESAs are eligible for grants. - Ensures ESAs coordinate collaboration with PK-16. - Supports programs that assist and develop students entering and completing college and post-secondary programs. - Ensures capacity of credentialed and specialized programs to support the pipeline of students into related service provider roles. - Incentivize increased salaries for educators and related service providers in rural areas. - Incentivize increased salaries for school health staff (e.g., mental health/SEL, school counselors, psychologists, nurses, and teachers of SWDs). - Support policies aimed at increasing educator and related service providers' diversity. - Support full resolution to the educational impacts of federal immigration law, including mitigating any impact on school site safety, safety for students (enroute or in school), and its impact on educator and related service provider shortages. - Take action to address the specific shortages of bus drivers and other pupil transportation service providers.